crashoverride777/swifty-ads/README.md

 # "DEBUG" custom flag

 AdMob uses 2 types of AdUnit IDs, 1 for testing and 1 for release.
-You should not test live ads when you are testing your app.
 This helper will automatically change the AdUnitID from test to release mode and vice versa.

+You should not show real ads when you are testing your app.
+In the past Google has been quite strict and has closed down AdMob/AdSense accounts because ads were clicked on apps that were not live.
+Keep this in mind when you for example test your app via TestFlight because your app will be in release mode when you send a TestFlight build which means it will show real ads.

 With the latest xCode it is no longer necessary to setup the DEBUG flag manually.